 In this article I will show how using a “free” online child support calculator can end up costing a parent thousands of dollars a year in excessive child support payments.
-However, before starting this discussion I want to convey these important words of caution:

 WARNING: The information provided in the articles on this site is not intended to be use as legal advice, and is provided for informational purposes only.
 Only qualified lawyers can provide legal advice based on the lawyer knowing all of the circumstances of the person seeking advice.
 It is strongly recommended that all persons obtain legal advice from a qualified lawyer in their jurisdiction to help them determine their rights and responsibilities in relation to the receipt or payment of child support.